SMARTRACTECHNOLOGY/isomorphicGatewayPOC/README.md

 # isomorphicGatewayPOC

-Client is reactApp, to launch it, simply type
+To Run both server and client
 ```
 npm install
 npm start
 ```

-Server side  (read console output for urls)
+If want to see different console log, you can run client and server in seperate

 ```
-npm install
+npm startClient
-npm start
+npm startServer
 ```